harishkumararraybots/RGSM-Todo/README.md

 3) Toggle DevTools > Network to Offline; refresh.
 The app should still load with your tasks.
 4) If the Install button appears, click it to install.
 Alternatively, use browser menu > Install App.

+### Install on iOS
+- Open the site in Safari (iOS only shows Add to Home Screen from Safari).
+- Tap Share (square with up arrow) → Add to Home Screen.
+- After installation, launch from the home screen; it will run standalone.

+Note: iOS does not fire the `beforeinstallprompt` event, so the in-app Install button won’t appear.
+The app shows a small tip under the header on iOS to guide this flow.

+### Install on Chrome (Desktop/Android)
+- If the app is eligible (served over HTTPS/localhost, has a manifest and a service worker with a fetch handler), you’ll see an Install option:
+	- Desktop: Chrome menu → Install Todo PWA, or the Omnibox install icon.
+	- Android: Chrome menu → Install App.
+You may also see a prompt after a short use.

+If you don’t see Install yet, interact with the page a little and try reloading once.

 ## Deploy to GitHub Pages (HTTPS)
 This repo includes a workflow at `.github/workflows/pages.yml` that deploys the site on every push to the `main` branch.